When to Hire a CFO: Determining When Your Business Needs One

 Are you a busy business owner struggling to balance finances and keeping your business afloat?
-Are you unsure if hiring a CFO is the best option?
+Are you unsure if hiring a chief financial officer (CFO) is the best option?
 In this article, we will cover the benefits of hiring a CFO and when it’s the right time to do so.
 Small business owners often take charge of their own finances and bookkeeping for different reasons.
 The three most common reasons include:

 • Not wanting to give out sensitive financial information.